Configuration

 },

-For example, if you want to switch from password to magic link, you'd set the following environment variables:
+For example, to switch from password to magic link, set:

 EXPO_PUBLIC_AUTH_PASSWORD=false